garpuun/euwd-case-study/README.md

 The data model consists of two fact tables (f_visits, f_bookings) and three dimension-tables (d_customerGroups, d_distributionChannels, Calendar).
 The table f_bookings has foreign keys to the tables d_customerGroups and d_distributionChannels (One to many relationships), and it also linked to the table Calendar by the fields bookingDate and flightDate.

-The Calendar table has been created by using function CALENDARAUTO().
-This function analyzes all fields in the model with the type Date, finds the minimum and maximum value and creates a calendar with the detected date range.
+The Calendar table has been created by using function CALENDAR(MIN(f_bookings[bookingDate]), MAX(f_bookings[flightDate])), finds the minimum date of booking and maximum date of flight and creates a calendar with the detected date range.
 This is done so that we can use the common date slicer in the report.
 Similarly, the f_visits table is linked to the Calendar table by the visitDate field.